 In some regions you’ll find breeders that still crop the ears of these dogs, but in most areas we are thankfully moving back to the natural ears that you see in this photo.

-This striking dog is essentially a long haired version of the Malinois with a beautiful long coat in a rich fawn or red color
+This striking and courageous dog is essentially a long haired version of the Malinois with a beautiful long silky coat in a rich fawn or red color.
+These dogs originate from a Belgian village of the same name.

-The Laekenois, the Malinois, the Tervuren and the Belgian Shepherd were once a single breed.
+The Laekenois, the Malinois, the Tervuren and the Belgian Sheepdog were once a single breed.

 Herding Dogs – behavior

-There are two different styles of herding behavior in dogs.
+There are two different types of herding dog maneuvers.

-Some of our herding breeds are used to drive livestock forwards and to keep them on the move.
+Some of our herding dog breeds are used to drive livestock forwards and to keep them on the move.
+These dogs include the cattle dog breeds.

-Because sheepdogs, like gundogs, have been bred for generations to work as a team with a human handler and to take directions at a distance, they include some of the most intelligent dogs on the planet.
+Herding dog breeds, like gundogs, have been bred for generations to work as a team with their human handler and to take directions at a distance.
+This is why they’re some of the most intelligent dogs and loyal dogs on the planet.

 Herding dogs – Summary

-Smart, loyal and hard working, herding dogs need to be thoroughly trained, and kept busy to be happy.
+Herding dog breeds are smart, energetic, hard working and loyal.
+They train easily and need to be thoroughly trained, and also kept busy to be happy.

-They are not the right dog for couch potatoes, but will thrive in an active family or with an enthusiastic trainer.
+These breeds are not the right dog for couch potatoes.
+They’ll thrive in active families or with an enthusiastic trainer.

 The short legged Corgis and some lines of German Shepherds are prone to conformational problems, but overall this is an athletic and healthy group of dogs.